Margaret Mascarenhas: Early life

 Margaret Mascarenhas was born in Ann Arbor, Michigan, to a Goan father and an American mother, Milana.
 She had a sister, Fernanda.

 Career

 Mascarenhas at the release of The Disappearance of Irene Dos Santos with Amitav Ghosh.

 She was the author of the novels Skin and The Disappearance of Irene Dos Santos.

 Skin, a diasporic novel, moves from a bar in California to life in a Goan village and has formed part of the post-colonial academic discourse around the world since it was published by Penguin in 2001.
 Skin has been described as a "story of a contemporary woman who traces her cross-continental family diaspora which originates with the Portuguese slave trade in India in the 17th century."
-It has been translated into French and Portuguese.
+It has been translated into French as La Couleur de la Peau (2002) and in Portuguese as A Côr da Pele (2006).
+Critical work on the author's novel Skin appears in Across Continents: Writing Goans, Making Worlds (2026) by R. Benedito Ferrão.

 The Disappearance of Irene Dos Santos was selected for the Indie Next List and was a Barnes & Noble Discover Pick in 2009.

 Her poetry and sketch collection, Triage--casualties of love and sex was released in 2013.